rajivlodhia/static-maps/includes/acf-google-map-multi/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A Google Map field for ACF that allows you to add multiple markers to one single map.
+A Google Maps field for ACF that allows you to add multiple markers to one single map.

 == Description ==